 The example of the United States shows that collaboration is absolutely essential not even for place brands to succeed in the soft power game, but to make sure they stay in that game in the first place.
 The single most serious global crisis since World War II – the COVID-19 pandemic – will be the biggest test for international collaboration in a long time.
 Will the developed nations share their vaccine supplies with the developing world?
 Will WHO and other multilateral organisations stand up to the challenge?
 Will the global fight against climate change suffer at the expense of the focus shifting to the health crisis at hand?
 Time will tell, but those that fail to engage with the international community, should probably start planning their image-saving campaigns already today.

-The article was first published in the City Nation Place whitepaper "Collaboration is king: identifying the key opportunities for collaboration in place branding" on 3rd August 2021.
+The article was first published in the City Nation Place whitepaper "Collaboration is king: identifying the key opportunities for collaboration in place branding".